 Any student more than 15 minutes late will not be allowed in the studio.
 Less than 15 minutes late will allowed in class the first time only.
 The beginning of class is very important and we need all students present.

 While most of our classes take place at Rumriver Art Center, some of our classes may take place at other locations in the community.
 If the location for a particular class is not at Rumriver Art Center that will be noted on the class registration.
 It is the participant’s responsibility to check the location of their class and arrive at the correct location for the class on time.
 We will not provide refunds or account credits for a class missed due to the participant going to the wrong location for the class.

 Clay Firing and Pick Up Policy

 When you take a clay class it is your responsibility to check our CLAY FIRING AND PICK UP webpage to find out if your projects are ready to be picked up.
-Our goal is to have clay projects fired and ready to be picked up 2 weeks after the class is held.
-Once the clay projects are ready, participants have 30 days to pick up their projects.
-After 30 days we will re-purpose any projects that were unclaimed.
+Our goal (not a guarantee) is to have clay projects fired and ready to be picked up 2 weeks after the class is held.
+Once the clay projects are ready, participants have 14 days to pick up their projects.
+After 14 days we will re-purpose any projects that were unclaimed.